 Dr Gordon Clubb

-- Position: Lecturer in International Security
+- Position: Associate Professor in Terrorism (Global Security Challenges)

 - Areas of expertise: terrorism; de-radicalisation; former combatants; counter violent extremism

 I started at the University of Leeds as Lecturer in International Security in 2014 and over this time I have taught and researched on the subjects of terrorism, conflict, international relations and security.

 I am a research fellow for the German Institute for Radicalization and De-Radicalization Studies (GIRDS), through which I am currently providing training and consultation on an organisation’s de-radicalisation programme.
 I am also on the editorial board for the International Centre for Counter-Terrorism (The Hague) and Studies in Conflict and Terrorism journal.

 My book on Terrorism and Political Violence provides an insight into the key debates within the subject area through a mix of original research and overviews of the cutting-edge state of the field.

 I have written extensively on the topic of de-radicalisation in terms of how it should be conceptualised, its core ontological assumptions on the causal role of ideology, and the importance of public perceptions in facilitating re-integration.

 My current research project focuses on the (public/media) perceptions of de-radicalisation re-integration programmes.
 I have recently written on how the media frames de-radicalisation with a view to understanding support for the intervention, specifically factors that influence support for the re-integration of programme participants.
 I have also researched on i) the potential role of former extremists/combatants in countering violent extremism, and ii) the causal role of ideology from a critical realist perspective.

 I have also written on the role of former combatants in conflict transformation and peacebuilding in Northern Ireland.
 Recently, I have written a policy brief which maps out when and how formers should be used in CVE and conflict transformation interventions.